 - How Effective Is Oregano Oil for UTIs?

 - Can You Use Oregano Oil to Treat a UTI Without Antibiotics?

 - How to Clear UTI With Oregano Oil?

 Oregano oil is an oil infused with compounds of the oregano plant (Origanum vulgare).
 Oregano has a great variety of compounds that are considered good for the body.

 It has antioxidant, antifungal, antibacterial, and antiviral properties that can help to clear infections throughout our entire system.

 While oregano is a popular herbal medicine across the world, there are only a few studies supporting its effectiveness.
 This is also the reason why oregano oil is not verified by the FDA.

 How Does Oregano Oil Work?

 Oregano-infused oil contains two important ingredients that are essential for treating UTIs: thymol and carvacrol.
-These compounds are phenols which can kill bacteria, fungi and viruses.
+These compounds are phenols that can kill bacteria, fungi, and viruses.